vincentwenger/coupons_exploration/README.md

 - In general, it is better to create coupons wich have more time before they expire
 - Distribute bar coupons only to people who go to bars often
 - Distribute Carry out & Take away coupons :
-  - in places where people are older, with no kids around, and when it doesn't rain
+  - in places where people are older, with no kids around
+  - when it doesn't rain
   - near places with construction zones or hospitals